Professor Dion Stub

 Publications and Research

-As part of his PhD in association with the Baker IDI Heart and Diabetes Institute and The Alfred Hospital in Melbourne, A/Prof. Stub developed Australia’s first treatment pathway for patients with refractory cardiac arrest.
+As part of his PhD in association with the Baker IDI Heart and Diabetes Institute and The Alfred Hospital in Melbourne, Prof. Stub developed Australia’s first treatment pathway for patients with refractory cardiac arrest.
 The CHEER protocol has since gained particular media attention for bringing back patients deemed “unsurvivable”, and is now being adopted in hospitals across Australia and the world.

 - News article (article 2020, event in 2016)